 Magnesium chloride and chelated magnesium are the most recommended.

 My advice is to take a supplement that integrates the 74 minerals that our body requires.
-Also are part of the mineral required by athletes and people who have good exercise routines.
+Also are part of the and people who have good exercise routines.

 Do you want to know if you need magnesium?